Beat the House (video game series)

 Beat the House is a casino video game series.
 Its first installment, Beat the House, was developed by Spirit of Discovery and published by Bridge Publications in 1992.
 The second game, Beat the House 2, was developed by Bridge Publications and published by Interplay in 1997.

 Overview

 Beat the House 2 features documentation written by gambling expert Avery Cardoza.

 Reception

 Beat the House

 In 1994, PC Gamer US named the original Beat the House the 40th best computer game ever.
-The editors wrote that it "combines very powerful tutorials with great graphics and realistic action", and is "the best of the many casino sims out there."
+The editors praised the tutorials and wrote that it is "the best of the many casino sims out there."